Aurumaker72/MupenUtilities/README.md

 Get the raw input value at any frame in a dialog located under "More" button.

+## Savestate

+### RDRAM
+View and edit savestates' RDRAM section.
+You can save and block special addresses to make it easier to remember what goes where.

+## Mupen [WIP]
+Hook into mupen64 process memory and view some data like version

 ## Other
  ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) This program checks for updates!